transcom/mymove-docs/docs/backend/setup/database-migrations.md

 The reason to use a `make` target is because it will correctly set the migration flag variables and target the correct database with environment variables.

-## Rollback Migrations Locally
+## Update Migrations Locally
-In the event that you need to make an edit to a migration that you have just created prior to merging it into the main branch, you can undo the migration and add it back in after making your edits.
-To do this, follow these steps:
+In the event that you need to make an edit to a migration that you have just created prior to merging it into the main branch, you can update the migration with your edits and rerun it using: `make db_dev_reset db_dev_migrate`

-1. In the migrations manifest delete the line with your migration locally.
-1. Rerun the migrations using: `make db_dev_reset db_dev_migrate`
-1. To add your updated migration again, re-add the file name to the manifest
-1. Run `make db_dev_migrate`
+This command will reset the database and re-add all migrations, including your updated one.
+Double check that you see the database changes after making your edits and running the `make` commands.

 ## Secure Migrations